Last Updated on March 10, 2023 by The Filtery

 On the other hand, fake trees are made from non-renewable, petroleum-derived plastics which will end up in landfills and never biodegrade.
-Real trees not only help to capture carbon and contribute to healthy ecosystems as they grow, but they can also be composted at the end of their life.
+Real trees, on the other hand, not only help to capture carbon and contribute to healthy ecosystems as they grow, but they can also be composted at the end of their life.

 Therefore, one of the most sustainable and eco-friendly options is to buy a real tree that was grown organically and harvested sustainably.
 Another great option is to buy a potted or balled tree and then plant it in the ground after the Christmas season is over!